OpenCAPI/oc-accel-doc/web-doc/docs/apps_notes/Installing_an_OC-AD9H7_on_IC922.md

 There are several ways to program a OC-AD9H7 card.
 If no CAPI image was ever installed on this board, then you’ll need to follow these following instructions to set it once.
 Then you’ll be able to go faster using the next paragraph.

 A basic test image for the OC-9H7 card’s FPGA can be obtained from IBM Box.
-Programming this image onto the card will require Xilinx Vivado version 2018.1 or newer and usbprogrammer.
+Programming this image onto the card will require Xilinx Vivado version 2018.1 or newer and a usb cable.
 To do so, access the device from Vivado’s hardware manager and follow these steps:

 Right click on the "xcvu37p_0" entry in the device list and select "add configuration memory device".